 Lastly, stir in the saffron milk, cardamom powder, and nuts.
 Cook for 2-3 minutes or until it thickens a bit.

-Instant pot Bottle Gourd Kheer/Pudding is Ready.
+Bottle Gourd Kheer is ready.
 Serve hot or chilled.

 Note: The kheer will continue to thicken as it cools down.